Transforming Lives and Community Luncheon

 The Transforming Lives and Community Luncheon is a celebration of aging and our annual signature fundraising event.
 The hallmark of the luncheon is an award to one or more persons in their 70’s or older who have made a profound impact on the lives of San Franciscans and beyond, and who exemplify what it means to age with continued meaning and purpose.
 Recipients may include politicians, civic leaders, artists, scientists, philanthropists and others who continue to transform lives and community into their older years.

-The 2019 Transforming Lives and Community Luncheon, honoring Gretchen de Baubigny and Judge John Dearman, will take place on Tuesday, May 7, at the Julia Morgan Ballroom, in the Merchants Exchange Building (465 California St.).
-We are proud to recognize Gretchen and John for their lifelong contributions to public service, education, and social justice.
+The 2019 Transforming Lives and Community Luncheon honored Gretchen de Baubigny and Judge John Dearman at the Julia Morgan Ballroom, in the Merchants Exchange Building in downtown San Francisco.
+We were proud to recognize Gretchen and John for their lifelong contributions to public service, education, and social justice.

 About our honorees